 The Outcome of EMDR Therapy

-One study from 2012 showed that 77 percent of people with PTSD and psychotic disorder saw significant improvement after their EMDR therapy.
+One study showed that most people with PTSD and psychotic disorders saw significant improvement after their EMDR therapy.
 They experienced fewer hallucinations, bouts of anxiety, delusions, and depression symptoms.
-Studies also show that the positive effects of EMDR last for the long term, with one reporting that 68 percent of treated people enjoyed complete remission from their symptoms.
+Studies also show that the positive effects of EMDR last for the long term, with one reporting that a majority percent of treated people enjoyed complete remission from their symptoms.

 Other programs and services you need with EMDR for addiction include: